nehalsin/sanskrit-vahini/index.md

 Like no selling on [www.arvindguptatoys.com](www.arvindguptatoys.com).

-People can donate so much time.
-There are so many skilled and intellectual people.
+People can donate time and skills.
+There are so many spirited sincere skilled and intellectual people.

 Debian, or BSD type architecture.

-Comparative study.
-What is elsewhere is also here.
-This we will show.
-China, Japan tell they follow separate Buddhism.
+Unity of sects will be projected.
+Citations will come out.
+China, Japan tell separately they follow Buddhism.
 Segregation.
 But all citations will come out from Sanskrit.

 **Education, manchan, natak.
 Samanya roop.
 Not difficult.
 Easy Sanskrit.**